f3d-app/f3d/doc/libf3d/03-OPTIONS.md

 ### `model.checkerboard.enable` (_bool_, default: `false`, **on load**)

 Override model's texture with a checkerboard texture.
+Anti-aliasing is recommended.

 CLI: `--checkerboard`.